 Bachelor’s Degree Admission Requirements

-To enter a Canadian bachelor’s program, you generally need a secondary school diploma or equivalent and strong academic grades.
-Many successful international students exceed the minimum GPA requirement.
+To enter a Canadian bachelor’s program, you generally need a secondary school diploma or equivalent, competitive grades, and any program-specific prerequisites.
+Many successful international students exceed the minimum academic requirement.
 For example, Nadya Heryanto applied to the University of Toronto with an IB score of 44/45.
-Canadian universities emphasize academic performance, and most public institutions do not require standardized tests like the SAT or ACT.
+Canadian universities emphasize academic performance, and standardized test requirements vary by university, applicant background, and program.
+For example, the University of Toronto allows students who have written the SAT or ACT to submit scores for consideration, while Engineering applicants must disclose all test scores.
 In addition to grades, admissions committees value rigorous preparation.
-Ngoc Anh Thu Huynh, a Lester B. Pearson scholar, entered the University of Toronto with both an International Baccalaureate diploma and an Ontario Secondary School Diploma, demonstrating exceptional academic readiness.
-Applicants should prepare to submit official transcripts, proof of completed coursework (such as advanced math for STEM programs), and often a personal statement or a resume highlighting achievements.
+Ngoc Anh Thu Huynh, a Lester B. Pearson Scholar, entered the University of Toronto with both an International Baccalaureate diploma and an Ontario Secondary School Diploma, demonstrating exceptional academic readiness.
+Applicants should prepare to submit official transcripts, proof of completed coursework, and program-specific documents.
+For example, STEM, commerce, or engineering programs may require advanced math or other senior-level prerequisites, and some programs or scholarships may require a personal statement, resume, portfolio, interview, or supplementary application.

 Language Proficiency Tests Needed for Bachelor’s Studies

-Most Canadian universities teach in English, so international applicants must demonstrate English proficiency.
-The two main accepted tests are IELTS and TOEFL iBT.
-For instance, the University of Waterloo requires an IELTS score of at least 6.5 overall, with no band below 6.0.
-Similarly, a TOEFL iBT score in the upper 80s to low 90s is usually acceptable; for example, the University of Toronto expects around 89.
-Some universities also accept alternative exams such as the PTE Academic, Duolingo English Test, or CAEL.
-If your prior education was in English, you may qualify for a test exemption, but otherwise, it’s important to plan for these exams and aim to meet or exceed the published score requirements.
+Many Canadian universities teach in English, so international applicants who do not qualify for an exemption must demonstrate English proficiency.
+Two widely accepted tests are IELTS and TOEFL iBT.
+For instance, the University of Waterloo requires IELTS Academic scores of 6.5 overall, with 6.5 in writing, 6.5 in speaking, 6.0 in reading, and 6.0 in listening; Waterloo also accepts an IELTS profile of 7.0 overall with no band below 6.0.
+TOEFL requirements vary by university.
+For example, the University of Toronto lists an IELTS Academic minimum of 6.5 overall with no band below 6.0.
+For TOEFL iBT, U of T lists 89 overall with 22 in Speaking and Writing for tests taken before January 21, 2026, and separate new-scale requirements for tests taken on or after January 21, 2026.
+Some universities also accept alternative exams such as the PTE Academic, Duolingo English Test, CAEL, or Cambridge English qualifications.
+If your prior education was in English, you may qualify for a test exemption, but otherwise, it is important to plan for these exams and aim to meet or exceed the published score requirements for each university and program.

 Bachelor’s Degree Application Process